robdcal/film-night-app/README.md

 - ~~Add a film to the list~~
 - ~~Delete a film~~
-- Edit a film (edit name, mark a film as watched, add ratings)
+- Edit a film (edit name, edit owner, mark a film as watched, add ratings)
 - Split watched / unwatched film lists
 - Setup 'groups' feature with corresponding auth checks